 Does Phoenix Pride give back to the LGBT community?

 Yes, the Phoenix Pride Community Foundation is the charitable arm of our organization.
-Since 2008, Phoenix Pride has given nearly $720,000 back to the metro Phoenix LGBTQ community through its Grants & Scholarships programs and is on track to fund over $100,000 this fiscal year alone.
+Since 2008, Phoenix Pride has given over $800,000 back to the metro Phoenix LGBTQ community through its Grants & Scholarships programs and is on track to fund over $100,000 again this fiscal year.